epfl-ada/ada-2022-project-adaconda/README.md

 # Applied Data Analysis - Project ADACONDA - 2022-2023

-The purpose of this project is to analyse the [Youniverse](https://zenodo.org/record/4650046) database and to measure the impact of important NBA events on Youtube videos.
+The purpose of this project is to analyze the [Youniverse](https://zenodo.org/record/4650046) database and to measure the impact of important NBA events on Youtube videos.

 ## Team Members